 - Automated Single Particle Data Acquisition with EPU

 - Basics of image processing within Scipion Environment in the cloud

-If you are interested in participating, please contact Matthijn Vos at firstname.lastname@example.org.
+If you are interested in participating in following editions, please contact NeCEN directly: firstname.lastname@example.org

 The course gives you 4 weeks access to 2 Krios microscopes equipped with Falcon 3EC and K2 Summit cameras, 2 dedicated expert teachers, housing with breakfast and lunch during the course days as well as transportation on site.
 Not included is travel to Leiden and dinners.
 The non-profit costs are ~30.000 euro or an equivalent of 30 days pre-purchased Thermo Fisher Scientific on-site application support.

 For more details and specific questions, contact the head of NeCEN Ludo Renault: email@example.com